mp911de/scare-os-halloween-iot/readme.md

 * Sleep state if no one is around for a while
 * Whines when someone comes too close

 ScareOS is an Arduino-based thingy with eyes, sound and a range sensor.
 ScareOS tends to be sleepy.
 It there's no one around, it sleeps and snores.
 As soon as someone comes into range, it awakens.
-Then the things looks at its visitor, triggers a series of Halloween sounds and, moves its eyes.
+Then the thingy looks at its visitor, triggers a series of Halloween sounds and, moves its eyes.
 But beware!
 It starts to cry like a baby when you approach too close.

 ![Glow in the dark](images/IMG_1327.jpg "Glow in the dark")